-The purpose of using non-traditional investments is to provide an alternative source of return from that of the public capital markets and to potentially reduce the volatility of the overall portfolio by way of further diversification.
-They may also provide a source of return above the public capital markets.
-Non-traditional strategies are defined as investment programs that offer the portfolio access to strategies with a lower relative correlation to the public equity and/or fixed income markets.
+The purpose of using alternative investments is to provide an alternative source of return from that of the public capital markets and to potentially reduce the volatility of the overall portfolio by way of further diversification.
+Alternative investments may also provide a source of return above the public capital markets.
+Alternative investment strategies are defined as investment programs that offer the portfolio access to strategies with a lower relative correlation to the public equity and/or fixed income markets.

-Non-traditional investments can include but are not limited to the following asset classes: private equity, real estate, hedge fund and other alternatives, hedged equity, real assets, and private credit.
-Investment vehicles include, but are not limited to, daily-liquid mutual funds, interval funds and limited partnerships.
-Guidelines will be reviewed with the Committee during the selection of each asset class fund and strategy.
+Alternative investments can include but are not limited to the following asst classes: private equity, real estate, hedge fund and other alternatives, hedged equity, real assets, and private credit.
+Investment vehicles include, but are not limited to daily-liquid mutual funds, interval funds and limited partnerships.
+Guidelines will be reviewed with the Committee during the selection of each alternative asset class fund and strategy